 Under certain circumstances, tax regulations could require Contran to treat items differently than we would have treated them on a stand-alone basis.
 In such instances, accounting principles generally accepted in the United States of America require us to conform to Contran's tax elections.
-For 2018, pursuant to our tax sharing agreement, we received net cash payments for income taxes from Contran of approximately \$5.8 million.
+For 2019, pursuant to our tax sharing agreement, we made net cash payments for income taxes to Contran of approximately \$7.4 million.

-In March 2018, our management made a presentation to our audit committee regarding our tax sharing agreement with Contran.
+In March 2019, our management made a presentation to our audit committee regarding our tax sharing agreement with Contran.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):